elixir-waffle/waffle/README.md

 ### ImageMagick transformations

-As images are one of the most commonly uploaded filetypes, Arc has a recommended integration with ImageMagick's `convert` tool for manipulation of images.
+As images are one of the most commonly uploaded filetypes, Waffle has a recommended integration with ImageMagick's `convert` tool for manipulation of images.
 Each upload definition may specify as many versions as desired, along with the corresponding transformation for each version.

 The expected return value of a `transform` function call must either be `:noaction`, in which case the original file will be stored as-is, `:skip`, in which case nothing will be stored, or `{:convert, transformation}` in which the original file will be processed via ImageMagick's `convert` tool with the corresponding transformation parameters.